d12frosted/elpa-mirror/gnu/zones-readme.txt

  When creating zones from overlays you can specify how to represent the zone limits: using markers, readable markers, or positive integers.
 And you can specify whether to create basic zones or izones.
-The overlay property list becomes the list of EXTRA information of the resulting zone: (LIMIT1 LIMIT2 .
-EXTRA).

- When creating overlays from zones, any list of EXTRA zone information is used as the property list of the resulting overlay.
+ The resulting zone has ((:zz-overlay .
+PROPS)) as its list of extra information, where PROPS is the overlay's property list.
+So the zone is (LIMIT1 LIMIT2 (:zz-overlay .
+PROPS)) (or the same with an identifier, if an izone).

+ When creating overlays from zones, the presence of a list (:zz-overlay .
+PROPS) in the extra zone information results in the overlay having PROPS as its property list.
 When creating a single such overlay you can optionally specify additional overlay properties, as well as arguments FRONT-ADVANCE and REAR-ADVANCE for function `make-overlay'.

  You can use function `zz-overlay-union' to coalesce overlays in a given buffer that overlap or are adjacent.